 In this area you will find The Rock of Calvary (12th Station of the Cross) in the Greek Orthodox altar under glass, the Roman Catholic Chapel of the Nailing of the Cross (11th Station of the Cross) and towards the Eastern Orthodox chapel, a statue of Mary (the 13th Station of the Cross).

-Here you can see the Angel’s Stone, a fragment of the rock believed to have sealed Jesus’s burial tomb and the tomb itself.
+You can also see the Angel’s Stone, a fragment of the rock believed to have sealed Jesus’s burial tomb and the tomb itself.

 The innermost room of the Aedicule is covered in striking medieval marble and there are some beautiful examples of iconic art.
 To the rear of the Aedicule you’ll find the Coptic Orthodox altar in a delightful chapel of lattice ironwork and if you’re interested in the Roman Catholic section of the Church of the Holy Sepulcher you’ll locate it on the southeastern side of the Rotunda in the Chapel of the Apparition.